2004Nishar/Hospital_Management_System/README.md

 ```
 - SQLite3 is part of the Python Standard Library, so you don’t need to install it separately.
 ---
+## 🚧 Upcoming Features

+We plan to expand the Hospital Management System with the following features:

+- 🧾 **Billing & Invoices**
+  Automatically generate bills for appointments, treatments, and prescriptions.

+- 📅 **Advanced Appointment Scheduling**
+  Enable patients to view available time slots and schedule/reschedule appointments in real time.

+- 📊 **Admin Dashboard**
+  Add an admin panel to manage doctors, patients, appointments, and system analytics.

+- 💬 **Chat System**
+  Implement a secure messaging system between patients and doctors for better communication.

+- 🧠 **AI-Based Symptom Checker**
+  Integrate an AI-powered tool to help patients get basic advice before consulting a doctor.

+- 📁 **Upload Medical Reports**
+  Allow doctors and patients to upload and access medical documents securely.

+- 🔔 **Email/SMS Notifications**
+  Send alerts for upcoming appointments, prescription refills, and system updates.

+  **Stay tuned for regular updates and improvements! 😊**
+---
 ## 🙋‍♂️ Author
 ***Nishar Chavan***
 - Feel free to contribute, raise issues, or fork the project.